Surprise Anesthesia Bill After Delivery: Fight It in 5 Steps

 FAQ

-Should I pay first and dispute later?
+Should I pay the bill first to avoid collections?